defold/defold/engine/graphics/src/vulkan/README.md

 By default, we link the engine with a static version of the MoltenVK library, which doesn't enable validation layers.
-To get validation layers to work, you need to copy the vulkan dylib files from the SDK to the $DYNAMO_HOME/tmp/share/lib/x86_64-darwin directory and link with vulkan instead.
+To get validation layers to work, you need to copy the vulkan dylib files from the SDK to the $DYNAMO_HOME/tmp/share/lib/x86_64-darwin directory and link with the vulkan library instead.
 You don't need to copy the validation layer libraries, they should be picked up automatically by the loader.

-For the loader to work correctly, you need to set a bunch of environment variables to various points in the SDK, which is described per platform in the next section.
+For the loader to work correctly, you need to set a bunch of environment variables to various points in the SDK.
+Currently, this has only been tested on OSX but the process should be similar for the other platforms.

 ### OSX